mattruzicka/evolvable/README.md

   end
 end
 ```

-The next step is to **define the `#value` instance method** which provides the basis for comparing different evolvable instances with each other.
-For this program, we'll set the goal value to 0.
+Now that we've defined the search space, we can now initialize `HelloWorld` instances with random genes, but to actually evolve them, we need to **define the `#value` instance method** which provides the basis for comparing different evolvable instances with each other.

+For this program, the goal value is set to 0.
 This means we want the `#value` method to return numbers that are closer to 0 when instances more closely match our target value.
 If our target is "hello world", for example, an instance that produces "jello world" would have a value of 1 and "hello world" would have a vlaue of 0.
 Check out the full `HelloWorld` implementation at [examples/hello_world.rb](https://github.com/mattruzicka/evolvable/blob/main/examples/hello_world.rb).

 Now it's time to **initialize a population with `.new_population`**.
 By default, our population seeks to maximize values.
 For this contrived example, we always know the best possible value, so setting the goal to a concrete number makes sense.
 We'll also specify the number of instances in a population using the `size` paramater and change the `mutation_probability` from 0.03 (3%) to 0.6 (60%).